janicicpredrag/gclc/README.md

 graphical user interface requires [Qt Library](https://www.qt.io/) version 6.2 or higher.

-In the following, it is assumed that `make` is available.
+In the following, it is assumed that `cmake` is available.
 Under Windows, one can use `mingw32-make` instead, for instance.

 ### Building gclc (command line version) from the terminal using the provided Makefile